seantempesta/expo-cljs-template/README.md

 ```shell
 source lan-ip.sh
 ```
+If this doesn't work (arch and ubuntu confirmed not to work), manually put your computer's IP address in .lan-ip and open firewall ports 19000, 19001.
+If you use Cncomplicated Firewall, it's `sudo ufw allow 19000/tcp`

 ## To add new assets or npm modules
 1. Just `js/require` it somewhere in your code: